 Awards should be an integral part of student success in providing recognition for student achievement.
-In Pre-K through Fifth Grade students may be recognized for "A" honor roll, all "A&B" honor roll each nine weeks.
-In grades 6-12 students may be recognized for honor roll (85 or above for each course for each nine weeks.) or distinguished honor roll (90 or above for each course each nine weeks.)
+In grades 1-12 students may be recognized for A/B honor roll (80 or above for each course for each nine weeks) or A honor roll (90 or above for each course each nine weeks.)
 Additionally, students may be eligible for annual or periodic awards for perfect attendance, academic achievement, and other special awards.
 The Woodsboro Board of Trustees recognizes outstanding students through the Board of Trustees Academic Excellence Award.
 The top four students in each grade level that maintain a 90 or above overall average for the school year receive this award.
 Senior averages for this award are cumulative.